ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 ✗ Ledger index to use: 2
 ```

-Next, the amount to send is asked for.
-4.496 as explained before:
+Next, the amount to be sent is asked for:

 ```text
 ✗ Amount to send (AVAX units): 4.496
 ```

-The, the receiver address is required.
-Fill in with `P-avax1r4aceznjkz8ch4pmpqrmkq4f3sl952mdrdt6xm`:
+The, the target address is required:

 ```text
 ✗ Receiver address: P-avax1r4aceznjkz8ch4pmpqrmkq4f3sl952mdrdt6xm